 Best for Small Spaces

 Its sleek, penguin-like black and white design looks much more expensive than its price tag suggests.
 Like the FlexiSpot, the arms flip up 90 degrees to save space.
 The main limitation is the lack of independent lumbar or headrest adjustments, making it unsuitable for marathon eight-hour shifts.
-It serves perfectly as a sleek, highly functional chair for part-time remote work or casual browsing.
+It functions well as a sleek, highly functional chair for part-time remote work or casual browsing.

 7. Mimoglad Office Chair